chaseruskin/orbit/docs/src/topic/swapping.md

 ### Protocol arguments

-The arguments set in a protocol's configuration are allowed to contain any of the following keys:
+The argument list defined in a protocol's configuration is allowed to contain any of the following keys:

 - `orbit.queue`: The directory that Orbit expects the ip temporarily placed immediately after download.
 - `orbit.ip.name`: The name of the ip being downloaded.